surbhivar/Game-guess-the-number/README.md

 2. You will then guess a 3 digit number.

-3. The computer will then give back clues, the possible clues are:
+3. Computer will then give back clues, the possible clues are:

    Close: You've guessed a correct number but in the wrong position